Call 508.872.4880 todayfor a free consultation on your next project.

 Lynne provides distinctive photography of the built environment, products/artwork, and people for business.
 She believes that photography is a collaborative process with her clients, and takes details seriously.
 Photography is her passion.

-Lynne is an active educator, presenting a wide variety of photography and Photoshop seminars designed for professionals and students.
-She is a faculty member of Hopkinton Center for the Arts, Keefe at Night, Tri-County Continuing Education Program and Assabet After Dark.
+Lynne is an active educator, presenting a wide variety of custom photography and Photoshop seminars designed for professionals and students.
+She is a faculty member of Keefe at Night and Tri-County Continuing Education Program.
 She was an Artist-in-Residence at both Holliston & Framingham, MA High Schools as part of an Integration Technology Grant from the Massachusetts Department of Education titled “Capturing Architecture Past and Present.”
 She continues to add to her series of personal NatureScapes and BuildingScapes images, which have been exhibited in a variety of group and solo shows.

 Lynne has published two of her own books: The Bancroft Building & Its People and The Saxonville Mills, and now offers publishing services to others through her sister company, Damianos Publishing.
 She also enjoys kayaking, yoga, hiking and hand bell ringing (“bell therapy”).